workshops-de/Ticketeer_sample_solution/exercise-track.md

 * Config tests that:
   * Load context with different properties.
   * Validate that VendorApiProperties get correct values.
-* Unit test for VendorTicketClient that:
-  * Uses the configured base URL and API key header.

-> There are different methods to define a HTTP client to call external APIs.
-> If we use the declarative way (which is a new way in SpringBoot4) then the proposed exercise here might be difficult to achive.
-> I we use the programaatically way, to define the client, than it could be done.

 ⠀
 ### Exercise 4.1 – Spring Security: securing organizer endpoints